Pete Frisella, Google Analytics Developer Advocate – June 2013

 Send Experiment Values to Google Analytics

-When a visitor is exposed to an experiment and the appropriate variation (or original) is shown you need to make sure experiment data is sent to Google Analytics.
+When a user is exposed to an experiment and the appropriate variation (or original) is shown you need to make sure experiment data is sent to Google Analytics.
 Experiment data is sent to Google Analytics as parameters attached to other hits, like pageviews, events, or ecommerce transactions.
 Therefore the variation needs to be chosen before a tracking call is made in order for that value to be sent to Google Analytics.

 The easiest way to do this is to place the default tracking code for either